sarantium/fictionideas/docs/productivity.md

 - know when to start, when to keep going and when to stop
 - help architect and orchestrate workflows for faster, cheaper and better outcomes

 Agent workflows foreground opportunities for semi-autonomous tool use.
-This modifies our GIST loop by combining Steps and Tasks into Flows, and adding Tools to the loop.
-The GIST loop is now the GIFT loop with Tools positioned as the substrate on which Goal, Idea and Flow automations are built.
+This modifies our GIST loop into a GIFT loop - automations for **G**oals, **I**deas and **F**lows (merging steps and tasks into sequences) built on a substrate of **T**ools.

 ![Modified GIST](assets/gist_2.png)

 Tools can take two forms: tools for thought and tools for action.
 Tools for thought are persistent state objects like the already mentioned design thinking documents.

 Tools for action are functions that process input, manipulate data and return a result - like calling a weather API to get the forecast for my current location.
 Tools for thought focus on representation while tools for action focus on transformation.

-Inspired by Andrew Ng<sup>[2](https://youtu.be/sal78ACtGTc?si=ciC6rMuax6sIdtfU)</sup> and Marvin Minsky<sup>[3](https://courses.csail.mit.edu/6.803/pdf/steps.pdf)</sup>, _Planning_, _Reflection_ and _Search_ are predefined workflows that have wide utility and can be nested as Tools in other workflows.
+Inspired by Andrew Ng<sup>[2](https://youtu.be/sal78ACtGTc?si=ciC6rMuax6sIdtfU)</sup> and Marvin Minsky<sup>[3](https://courses.csail.mit.edu/6.803/pdf/steps.pdf)</sup>, _Planning_, _Reflection_ and _Search_ are predefined workflows that have wide utility and can be nested within other workflows.

 ??? danger "Caution"